naacl-org/naacl-2021-website/_pages/calls/workshops.md

 - A list of organizers’ names which will be shown in the web-based survey.

-The proposals should be submitted no later than November 6, 2018, 11:59 PM Samoa Standard Time (SST) (UTC/GMT-11).
+The proposals should be submitted no later than November 6, 2018, 11:59 PM [Samoa Standard Time](https://www.timeanddate.com/time/zones/sst) (UTC/GMT-11).
 Submission is electronic, using [the Softconf START conference management system](https://www.softconf.com/i/acl-workshops2019).

 ## Review Criteria
 The workshop proposals will be evaluated according to their originality and impact, as well as the quality of the organizing team and Programme Committee.